Assyrian people: Modern history

 The period from the 1940s through to 1963 saw a period of respite for the Assyrians.
 The regime of President Abd al-Karim Qasim in particular saw the Assyrians accepted into mainstream society.
 Many urban Assyrians became successful businessmen, others were well represented in politics and the military, their towns and villages flourished undisturbed, and Assyrians came to excel, and be over represented in sports.

 The Ba'ath Party seized power in Iraq and Syria in 1963, introducing laws aimed at suppressing the Assyrian national identity via arabization policies.
 The giving of traditional Assyrian names was banned and Assyrian schools, political parties, churches and literature were repressed.
-Assyrians were heavily pressured into identifying as Iraqi/Syrian Christians.
+Assyrians were heavily pressured into identifying as Iraqi Christians or Syrian Christians.
 Assyrians were not recognized as an ethnic group by the governments and they fostered divisions among Assyrians along religious lines (e.g. Assyrian Church of the East vs. Chaldean Catholic Church vs Syriac Orthodox Church).

 In response to Baathist persecution, the Assyrians of the Zowaa movement within the Assyrian Democratic Movement took up armed struggle against the Iraqi government in 1982 under the leadership of Yonadam Kanna, and then joined up with the Iraqi-Kurdistan Front in the early 1990s.
 Yonadam Kanna in particular was a target of the Saddam Hussein Ba'ath government for many years.

 The Anfal campaign of 1986–1989 in Iraq, which was intended to target Kurdish opposition, resulted in 2,000 Assyrians being murdered through its gas campaigns.
 Over 31 towns and villages, 25 Assyrian monasteries and churches were razed to the ground.
 Some Assyrians were murdered, others were deported to large cities, and their lands and homes then being appropriated by Arabs and Kurds.

+However, comparing to Syria, the Ba'athist government in Iraq was not as repressive as Syria.
+Saddam Hussein had an Assyrian Deputy Prime Minister and foreign minister, who was Tariq Aziz.
+There were also many Assyrians, who were offered high positions in the government.